 - Now it’s time for boxes.
 Each box should contain just one picture, placed carefully inside.
 If there is space left, add enough packing paper to prevent any movement.

 - Before sealing the box with tape, gently shake it and check if the contents are moving around.
 In case they are, add in more padding until the picture is completely fixed.

 - Close, seal, and write “fragile” on all sides of the box to warn your movers that they should be careful with those packages.

-Of course, if you don’t have to worry about moving budget and having the cheapest way to move out of state, you can always contact movers with professional moving services and request a professional packing service so you don’t have to worry about a thing.
+Of course, if you don’t have to worry about moving budget and having the cheapest way to move out of state, you can always contact movers with professional moving services and request a professional packing service so you don’t have to worry about a thing once you donate unwanted items.
+The best time of the year to move is whenever you’re ready.
 There’s an option to save money even with hiring professionals – chose to relocate during the cheapest time of the year if you’re flexible with your moving date.
+You can also easily find cost-effective auto shipping services if you want to transport your car across the country.
 In case you want to pack your artwork by yourself at home, consider this advice, and make sure you have enough boxes, bubble wrap, tape, and a place where you can safely do it.
 If you’re moving alone to another state ask someone to help you if the artwork is too large and you cannot pack it alone.

 Packing Very Delicate Paintings When Moving